 - Prevent potential mental health issues from becoming a crisis.

 - Support for confusion on gender identity and sexuality issues…. and much more!
 We’re here to help.

 - Do I get to choose which counselor I see?

 In order to balance the demands for services, scheduling, and presenting concerns, students are unable to choose which counselor they prefer to see.
 Many of the counselors are generalists in treating college student concerns and mental health disorders, thus you may be assigned to work with any one of our professional staff.
 Because the counseling relationship can be very individualized and involves interpersonal dynamics, it is important that you communicate openly with your assigned counselor.

 An initial assessment may take 20-30 minutes during which the counselor will ask you a series of questions designed to determine the scope of your concerns, discuss the model of brief therapy services we provide, discuss the limits of confidentiality, obtain some background history and discuss your options for treatment.

-Due to state and federal laws, psychologists cannot share information with others (including family members) about their counseling with a student without written consent from the student.
+Due to state and federal laws, licensed mental health service providers cannot share information with others (including family members) about their counseling with a student without written consent from the student.
 This is why we may not be able to provide specific information about your student if you call us for consultation.
 Exceptions where we may legally breach confidentiality include situations when the student is gravely ill and may be at risk of imminent harm to self or others.
 If you have questions regarding confidentiality, please contact our Office at (713) 348-3311.